 Nitesh joined Watsi on July 14th, 2016.
-Three years ago, Nitesh became the 2002nd member to automatically support a new Watsi patient every month.
-Since then, 3,790 more people have become monthly donors!
-Nitesh's most recent donation supported Hour, a grocery seller from Cambodia, to fund a mastoidectomy ear procedure.
+Five years ago, Nitesh joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nitesh's most recent donation supported Thunchey, a creative high school student from Cambodia, to fund ear surgery so he can hear again.